Self-Supervised Vessel Enhancement Using Flow-Based Consistencies: Experiments

 \subsection{Comparison with Unsupervised Methods}

 We compare our model against popular vessel enhancement methods, including Frangi, Sato, Hessian, and Meijering filters.
 All the methods take raw images as input and produce a vessel-enhanced image as output.
 The enhanced image is segmented into a binary map using a hard threshold, which is selected to achieve a maximum dice score over the training dataset.
-We trained on the DRIVE dataset and reported performance on the DRIVE-testing set and the STARE dataset.
+The performance is then reported over the test set using the hard threshold.
 Table~\ref{tab:unsupervised2d} presents a quantitative comparison of different vessel-segmentation methods as a binary classification problem.
-We reported results on five measures, namely, the area under the curve (AUC) of ROC curves, accuracy (acc), local-accuracy (LAcc)~\cite{localacc}, sensitivity (sens), and dice score.
+We reported results on five measures, namely, the area under the curve (AUC) of ROC curves, accuracy (acc), local-accuracy (LAcc)~\cite{localacc}, and dice score.

-Without using any annotation, our model outperformed other methods and achieved comparable performance to Retina-UNet \cite{retinaunet}, which is a supervised learning method.
-Our method also performed consistently across datasets, while the results of Retina-UNet deteriorated on the STARE dataset, in the presence of a minor domain shift.
+For the VESSEL12 dataset, we drop the Dice score since we do not have access to a dense ground truth.
+Therefore, we treat the problem as a classification problem and compare sensitivity (sens) and specificity (spec) as well.
+For TubeTK, we compare the Dice score of the methods with the dense ground truth.
+The results are summarized in Table \ref{tab:datasets3d}.
+Similar to 2D, our method performs consistently across datasets, and has a significantly higher Dice score.
+Without using any annotations for training, our method outperforms other commonly used unsupervised vessel enhancement methods.
+Since vessel segmentation is a sparse segmentation problem, the critical metrics are Dice score and Local Accuracy, on which our method has a significant improvement over baselines.